jwnfld3/jwnfld3/README.md

 # Featured Security Investigations

-## Enterprise Identity Incident Investigation
+## Blue Team Security Investigation Project

-A blue team investigation project demonstrating how identity based security incidents can be detected, investigated, and remediated using Microsoft Sentinel, Microsoft Entra ID authentication logs, and the MITRE ATT&CK framework.
+This repository demonstrates how identity based security incidents can be detected, investigated, and remediated using Microsoft Sentinel, Microsoft Entra ID authentication logs, and the MITRE ATT&CK framework.

-The project simulates the workflow used by Security Operations Center analysts when responding to suspicious authentication activity in enterprise Microsoft environments.
-It includes detection rules, authentication log analysis, investigation case files, MITRE ATT&CK mapping, and incident response playbooks.
+The project simulates the workflow used by Security Operations Center analysts when investigating suspicious authentication activity in enterprise Microsoft environments.
+It includes detection rules, authentication log analysis, investigation case files, MITRE ATT&CK technique mapping, and incident response playbooks.

 View the project
 https://github.com/jwnfld3/enterprise-identity-incident-investigation